Transport changes in South Yarra

-To enable works at the eastern tunnel entrance, Williams Street bridge was demolished in April 2019 to accomodate a widened rail corridor underneath.
-Williams Street bridge will be rebuilt in late 2019 and reopened once construction in the area in 2022.
-The height of the rebuilt bridge will increase to pass over the top of the reconfigured Cranbourne / Pakenham line.
+To enable works at the eastern tunnel entrance, Williams Street bridge was demolished in April 2019 and rebuilt to accommodate a widened rail corridor underneath.
+Installation of the new bridge base structure took place in October and November of 2019.
+Further works will occur in 2021 to complete the urban design components before it opens to the public after construction in the area is complete.
+The height of the rebuilt bridge has been increased to pass over the top of the reconfigured Cranbourne / Pakenham line.

-The Lovers Walk pedestrian path closed in October 2018 and will reopen 2022 to allow for construction of the eastern tunnel entrance.
-Pedestrian can detour via Toorak Road or Chapel Street:
+The Lovers Walk pedestrian path closed in October 2018 and will reopen in 2023 to allow for construction of the eastern tunnel entrance.
+Pedestrians can detour via Toorak Road or Chapel Street:

 - Toorak Road and Chapel Street: 505m, 5min walk